 The platform “automotive Berlin-Brandenburg aBB” is a forum for automobile industry in the region to present itself.
 Berlin and Brandenburg's business development agencies, Berlin Partner for Business and Technology and Brandenburg Invest (WFBB), are active as project partners and advisers to the member companies.
 Mid-sized companies will be able to develop new technologies and products faster if they collaborate in networks.
 One important resource for this kind of cooperation is the “carnet” database, which provides information about companies in the region that are active in the sector of automobile-specific technologies.

-The projects proITCar - Solutions for new functionalities and requirements of automotive engineering and proProd - Efficient production organization and digital engineering are supported by the aBB.
+The projects proITCar - Solutions for new functionalities and requirements of automotive engineering and proProd - Efficient production organization and digital engineering are continued to be supported by the aBB.

 VDI/VDE Innovation + Technik GmbH